Get started in robotics with the Duckiebot and Foxglove

 From here, you can add more panels and experiment with configuration options to see what other data you can visualize.
 As a first step, try using the Plot panel to create a time series plot of your Duckiebot’s time-of-flight sensor.

-You can then import this layout file via the Layouts tab to load it into your Studio app.
+You can then import this layout file via the Layouts tab to load it into your Foxglove app.

 Congratulations on building and visualizing your first robot!

-If you have any questions or ideas about robotics visualization, we'd love to chat with you in our Slack community.
+If you have any questions or ideas about robotics visualization, we'd love to chat with you in our Discord community.